meshcloud/meshcloud-docs/paas/services/backup.md

 For all data services like Database, Document Stores and other content related services we offer a basic Backup and Restore integration.
 For Services like MariaDB for example we rely on `mysqldump.`

-We choose to take this approach to enable customers an easy integration with existing Backup and Restore methods they know from general interaction with their Database and Document Store.
+We chose to take this approach to enable customers an easy integration with existing Backup and Restore methods they know from general interaction with their Database and Document Store.

 ## Availability